-Take 3 credits; From courses RED-090 ENG-111 ENG-095 DRE-098;
+Take 3 credits; From courses RED-090 ENG-111 ENG-095 DRE-097;

-BIO 168 - Anatomy and Physiology I
+BIO 168 - Anatomy and Physiology I 3 3 0 0

 This course provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, and nervous systems and special senses.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.